Activities of the Air Training Corps: Sport

-Qualified Aerospace Instructor’s Course (QAIC)
+Qualified Aerospace Instructor's Course (QAIC)

+A Qualified Aerospace Instructor Cadet wearing the blue QAI lanyard.

-QAIC aims to “deliver an aerospace course to senior cadets of the ACO that combines academic and synthetic training in aerospace based subjects combined with personal development training”.
+The Qualified Aerospace Instructors Course (QAIC) has been available since September 2008.
+The course is held at RAF Linton-on-Ouse, and as of 2011, also at MOD Boscombe Down (as of RAF Linton-on-Ouse's closure in December 2020, the North centre was moved to Inskip Cadet Centre as of QAIC 14).
+The course is held from early September to Easter of the following year, beginning with a selection weekend in early September, and seven total weekends (as of QAIC 8, prior to this there were only six training weekends) from late September until early March.
+QAIC aims to "deliver an aerospace course to senior cadets of the ACO that combines academic and synthetic training in aerospace based subjects combined with personal development training".
 The course is split into QAIC North, at RNAS Inskip (HMS Nightjar) and QAIC South at MoD Boscombe Down.

-The course consists of one training weekend per month over a six month period, followed by an examination and graduation week.
-During the course, cadets will learn how to plan and run an aerospace camp, and will undertake modules in Aviation Studies, Leadership, Air Power, Aerodynamics, Air Traffic Control, Navigation, Instructional Technique, RT and Basic Synthetic Flight Training.
+The course culminates in a 'Graduation Week' which is organised to coincide with the Easter holidays to avoid clashing with school programmes.
+After completing training in various modules, they carry out examinations in all modules (air traffic control, air power, flight simulators, aerodynamics, and Instructional Teaching and Presentation Skills (ITPS)); satisfactory performance in all exams results in the cadet being awarded the pale blue QAIC lanyard and flight suit badge.
+Upon completion of the course, graduating students are offered affiliated membership to the Royal Aeronautical Society.

+Cadets who pass the course are known as Qualified Aerospace Instructors (QAIs), and wear a light blue lanyard over their left shoulder.

 Communications

 An extensive range of communication training is offered where appropriately skilled instructors and equipment are available.
-This can range from hand-held radio operating procedures to long-distance HF radio and networked digital communication, and even encompasses publishing online (such as this Wiki).
+This can range from hand-held radio operating procedures to long-distance HF radio and networked digital communication, and even encompasses publishing online.

 The Basic 'blue' Radio Certificate is the first step, followed by the Full Radio Operator 'bronze' Certificate.
 These qualifications have been part of the curriculum since 2000.
 Cadets are then encouraged to pursue this training further across a range of mediums and technologies.
 Once a sufficiently broad spectrum of skills have been mastered and validated by the Wing Radio Communications Officer the cadet is awarded the Air Cadet Communicator Certificate and the Communicator Badge, which is worn on the brassard.

 Communication training provides valuable practical lessons in information handling and management, develops interpersonal skills and meets one of the Corps' prime objectives: 'providing training useful in both civilian and military life'.